LeN0UR/Docker-Learning/README.md

 When I first started, I just wanted to get a Flask app running in a container.
 Pretty quickly, I ran into all sorts of issues — from forgetting to rebuild images, to mixing up ports, to installing dependencies in the wrong place.
 The biggest headache was the classic error: ModuleNotFoundError: No module named 'flask'

-df

 At first, I thought something was broken with Docker itself, but in reality I just wasn’t rebuilding properly after changing my Dockerfile.
-Small mistakes (like accidentally typing `From flask import Flask` instead of `from flask import Flask`) wasted more time than I’d like to admit 😅.
+Small mistakes (like accidentally typing From flask import Flask instead of `from flask import Flask`) wasted more time than I’d like to admit 😅.

 Eventually, I learned how to:
 - Write a **Dockerfile** that installs Flask and Redis properly.